itaru2622/bluesky-selfhost-env/README.md

 ```

-2) prepare for your network
+2) prepare on your network

 ```
-2.1) make DNS A Recodes for your self hosting domain, at least:
+2.1) make DNS A-Records for your self-hosting domain, at least:
      -    ${DOMAIN}
      -  *.${DOMAIN}